ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_posts/2020-03-02-repositories.md

 Beacon is an ever changing product, and it’s a good thing!
 Our partners in research and clinical settings are helping us improve version 2, who will soon be submitted for approval to GA4GH.
-In the meantime, we have not had a chance to finalize the documentation.
 Here is a list of resources, with their corresponding versions, to help you navigate our documentation while we prepare a beautiful repository just for you.

 Version 2, draft 3:
 * Specification